phoerious/rs-backup-suite/README.md

 ## Setup (please read this carefully before performing any actions!)
 rs-backup-suite is split into two parts: a client part for pushing the backup to the NAS and a server part which runs on the NAS itself.

+**NOTE:** Any command that necessarily needs to be run as root is preceded by `sudo` in this document.
+If `sudo` is not available on your system, make sure you are running the command in a root shell (e.g. using `su`).

 ### Server
 For installing the server component run